gzagatti/homebrew-tap/README.md

 its dependencies (eg. `girara`, `synctex`) and its plugins (eg.
 `pdf-poppler`).

-`synctex` is sourced directly from [TeX User Group](http://www.tug.org/) who are the official maintainers.

 Zathura depends on plugins to display different extensions.
 These plugins need to be located in the correct path for Zathura to find it.
 Since `brew` does not allow formulae to link each other, I have symlinked Zathura's plugin directory to `usr/local/lib/zathura` and each plugin's dynamic library is then linked to this directory.
-This solution allows plugins to be installed without interference from users.
+This solution allows plugins to be installed without input from the user.

+`synctex` is sourced directly from [TeX User Group](http://www.tug.org/) who are the official maintainers.

 Thanks to
 [zegervdv/homebrew-zathura](https://github.com/zegervdv/homebrew-zathura)